forcedotcom/Einstein-GPT-for-Developers/README.md

-# egpt
+# Einstein GPT for Developers
-Einstein GPT For Developers
+ This is a Release Repo for Einstein GPT for Developers Pilot Program participants.
+More details to come.